Genbox/WolframAlpha/README.markdown

-# Wolfram|Alpha.Net - A full implementaiton of the 2.0 API in C#
+# Wolfram|Alpha.Net - A full implementation of the 2.0 API in C#

 ### Features

-- Based on RestSharp (http://restsharp.org) to deserialize the WolframAlpha XML into objects
+- Based on RestSharp (http://restsharp.org) to deserialize the Wolfram|Alpha XML into objects
 - Handles Assumptions, different formats, warnings, tips, did you means, timings and more.

 ### Tutorial